KevinGimbel/kevin.gimbel.dev/src/_section/containers.md

   - Monitoring with cAdvisor
 ---

-Before doing DevOps full-time at [Synoa GmbH](https://synoa.de/), I drove the initial adoption of Docker for local development in 2017.
+In 2017 I drove the initial adoption of Docker for local development at [Synoa GmbH](https://synoa.de/), later pushing usage in CI/CD, Kubernetes, and ECS.

-At the time we used Docker for Magento 2 development as well as for running Logstash, Elasticsearch, and some Java Apps on local machines.

 Some areas I've gained knowledge in over the years include: